WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 ![](/TXCoinJoin.png)

 Wasabi also has a Tor website where one can see real-time statistics about the mixes: [wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/)

-To this day, Wasabi's CoinJoins have created >22941 BTC outputs with equal value.

 ## II.
 Stability, Performance, UX, Code Quality